tagtag

 If you have been injured in New York due to someone’s negligence, don’t let legal fees stop you from seeking the justice and compensation you deserve.
 Contingency fees make lawyers accessible and affordable.
 From the attorney’s perspective, the contingency fee is a bit of a gamble: if they don’t win, they don’t get paid.

-If you have been seriously injured in New York through no fault of your own, you might be entitled to compensation.
-The contingent fee arrangement gives Hach & Rose, LLP the ability to bear the risk in our client’s cases.
-It also gives us the ability to pour all of our firm’s vast resources into your personal injury case.
+You might be entitled to compensation if you have been seriously injured in New York through no fault of your own.
+The contingent fee arrangement allows Hach & Rose, LLP to bear the risk in our client’s cases.
+It also allows us to pour our firm’s vast resources into your personal injury case.

 What are the Two Options for Contingency Fees in New York?

 New York State rules and regulations require New York personal injury attorneys to offer two options for paying the expenses of your case.
-Either you pay the expenses incurred in the case, or your lawyer does.
-None of the expenses will come out of your pocket until the case is concluded, but the choice you make determines how the fee is calculated.
+You pay the expenses incurred in the case, or your lawyer does.
+None of the expenses will come out of your pocket until the case is concluded, but your choice determines how the fee is calculated.
 In general, you should let the attorney bear the risk.
 After all, that’s why you are paying them.
 Here’s a more in-depth breakdown of the two options:

 Contingency Fee Option 1

 You agree to reimburse the attorney for the disbursements paid out on the case regardless of the outcome.
-The case expenses are taken off the top of the recovery amount, before the attorney’s fees are deducted.
+The case expenses are removed from the recovery amount before the attorney’s fees are deducted.
 When you agree to remain liable for repayment of all costs and expenses, the contingency fee is based on a percentage of the “net sum recovered.”
 This option may put more money in your pocket because you are assuming the risk of getting stuck with expenses if no recovery is achieved.

-You assume some risk with this option because if the case is not successful, you are paying for the expenses.
+You assume some risk with this option because you are paying for the expenses if the case is unsuccessful.

 Example of Option 1